Drowbe/coffee-pub-scribe/README.md

 - **Chat Window Integration:** Merge your storytelling seamlessly into the game's chat, maintaining engagement and immersion.
 - **Custom Design Options:** Customize the look of your narrative cards to fit the atmosphere and aesthetic of your campaign's world.
 - **User-friendly Interface:** Intuitive design for quick learning and use, so you can focus more on the story and less on the setup.
-- **Adaptive Text Formatting:** Auto-adjusting content for readability, ensuring that your story’s presentation is always top-notch.
+- **Adaptive Text Formatting:** Auto-adjusting content for readability, ensuring that your story's presentation is always top-notch.
 - **Journal Enhancements:** For GMs, view the formatted player cards directly within your journal entries, linking narration and gameplay together smoothly.
 - **HTML Blockquote Integration:** Utilize simple HTML to elevate your storytelling.
 Wrap any text in blockquote tags, and Scribe will transform it into a beautifully formatted card, consistent with the Scribe style.
 - **Narration Button:** Send the narration block to the chat window.